 You don’t need PhotoPass (memory maker) to meet the Disney characters at any of the Disney theme parks.
 However we loved it for its ease of use, quality of photos and the memories we now have that will last forever.
 To read more about Memory Maker please read my post here – Disney World PhotoPass – Characters & Photo Op’s at Animal Kingdom.
-In this post I will outline which characters you can meet at Magic Kingdom and where to find them.
-Plus I will include a few photos and videos of our meet and greets and photo op’s.
+In this post, I will outline which characters you can meet at Magic Kingdom Disney World and where to find them.
+Plus I will include a few photos and videos of our meet and greets and photo ops.

 Characters you can Meet and Greet at Disney’s Magic Kingdom

 Jamie did NOT want to meet any Princesses whatsoever at Magic Kingdom.
-If you have a child who do wants to meet Princesses then you will find them at the following locations:
+If you have a child who does want to meet Princesses then you will find them at the following locations:

 Fairytale Hall (near Cinderella’s castle) – Here you can expect to find Cinderella, Elena, Princess Tiana and Rapunzel.
 This would be worth getting a Fastpass (FP) for if you have a child who would be desperate and very happy to go to these meet and greets.

 Ariel Fantasyland Ariel’s Grotto next to the Under the sea ride – Again you can get a FP to meet Ariel.